 Should I stop taking it before I try to get pregnant?
 How long does leflunomide stay in the body?

-The manufacturer recommends that women should NOT take leflunomide if they are trying to get pregnant, if they are not actively using birth control to prevent pregnancy, or if they are already pregnant.
+The manufacturer recommends that women should NOT take leflunomide if they are trying to get pregnant, if they are not actively using birth control to prevent a pregnancy, or if they are already pregnant.
 However, you should not stop taking any medications without first talking with your health care provider.

 Individuals break down medicines at different rates.
 On average, it takes about 10 weeks (two and a half months) after the last leflunomide dose for most of the medicine to be gone from the body.
 However, the manufacturer of Arava® says that for some people it could take up to two years for all of the medicine to leave the body.
 Treatments (like cholestyramine or charcoal) can be given to help shorten the time it takes for leflunomide to leave the body.
 Cholestyramine or charcoal, when taken as prescribed, can help remove leflunomide from the body, usually within two weeks.

 If you are a woman who wants to become pregnant, it is recommended that you start trying to get pregnant only AFTER a blood test shows leflunomide is completely out of your blood.
 If a blood test shows that levels of the medication are still in your blood, there are treatments to help clear the leflunomide from your blood more quickly, such as cholestyramine or charcoal.
 If leflunomide is still found in the blood after one or more courses of treatment with cholestyramine or charcoal, the process may need to be repeated.
 To be sure leflunomide is out of your blood before pregnancy, the cholestyramine or charcoal treatments should be completed and a blood level should show that the medication is out of your system before trying to get pregnant.
 Your health care provider can help you get the blood test to check leflunomide levels and can help you with treatments to remove the drug from your body.
+One group of authors state that based on the data a waiting period of 3.5 months before trying to get pregnant should be enough time.

 Animal studies done by the manufacturer did not find that leflunomide made it more difficult to get pregnant.
 However, women who are trying to get pregnant should not be taking leflunomide.